Shapley effects for sensitivity analysis with correlated inputs: comparisons with Sobol' indices, numerical estimation and applications: Conclusion

 \section{Conclusion}

 In many applications of global sensitivity analysis methods, it is common that the input variables have a known statistical dependence structure or that the input space is constrained to a non-rectangular region.
 In this paper we considered two answers to that issue: the Shapley effects (a normalized version of the variance-based Shapley values proposed in \cite{owe14} in the framework of sensitivity analysis) and the methodology developed in \cite{martar15}.
 The latter suggests the joint analysis of full and independent first-order and total indices to analyze the sensitivity of a model to dependent inputs.
-In the present paper, we conducted a comparative analysis between Shapley effects on one side and full first-order and independent total indices on the other side.
-From analytical solutions obtained with linear models and Gaussian variables, we have shown that the dependence between inputs lead to a rebalancing of the corresponding Shapley effects, while a full Sobol' index of an input captures the effect of any input on which it is dependent.
-Comparisons of Shapley effects with the complementary independent first-order and full total indices are currently under investigation.
+In the present paper, we conducted a comparative analysis between Shapley effects on one side and full first-order and independent total indices on the other. {It is well known that full first-order indices do not contain enough information to allow factor fixing.
+It also seems clear, from analytical solutions obtained with linear models and Gaussian variables, that even in the framework of independent inputs, total Sobol' indices encapsulate redundant information, while Shapley effects, due to the equitable principle on which they rely, provide normalized indices, which can be used for the FF Setting.} Comparisons of Shapley effects with the complementary independent first-order and full total indices are currently under investigation.